hvdwolf/Joying-RootAssistant/SuperSU_for_Joying_Intel/Readme.md

 # SuperSu v2.79 SR3
-This is the [Chainfire.eu SuperSU](https://chainfire.eu/) version 2.79 SR3.
+This is the [Chainfire.eu SuperSU](https://chainfire.eu/) version 2.79 SR3 of 14 January 2017.
 This is a repackaged version of the "flashable zip".
 It is repackaged for Joying Intel Sofia 3GR units.
 My scripts (linux & windows) are based on another windows script for the 2.78 version released/created somewhere in September 2016.
 Unfortunately I can't give the creator the credits he/she deserves as I have no idea who that was.

 **CREDITS:**</br>